brennysouza/readme-generator/README.md

 na

 ## Questions
-:wave: Feel free to reach me at any time by these two contact methods below should you have any additional questions, comments, or concerns!
+Feel free to reach me at any time by these two contact methods below should you have any additional questions, comments, or concerns!

 - GitHub Username: [brennysouza](https://github.com/brennysouza/readme-generator)
-- Email: brennysouza@gmail.com
+- Email: brennysouza@protonmail.com